SughoshKulkarni/Auto-Forecasting/README.md

 ## Functionality
 The web app has an interface with three steps:
-* Step 1:	Choose an excel file with your data.
+* Step 1:	Choose an excel file with your data (format allowed: .xls or .xlsx).
 Preferably the file should have two columns: Date and Values(historical sales, visitors on a website, gold prices, stock prices, etc.)
 * Step 2:	Choose the confidence interval that you like.
 The options provided are 99% CI, 95% CI, and 90% CI.
 * Step 3:	Choose the forecast length of your wish.
 The options provided range from 1 month to 12 months.
 (The forecasting model only provides monthly forecasting regardless of date format on input file as of now).